DataTalksClub/docs/ml-zoomcamp-2025/success.md

 Set up your development environment early using **Anaconda** (especially for Windows) and the **UV package manager** for virtual environments.
 Document your setup process with specific versions and commands.
 Use version control for all projects from the beginning.

 Time management becomes critical as the course progresses.
 Each project follows a structured timeline: **2 weeks for development** followed by **1 week for peer reviews** (you must review 3 projects for each one you submit).
+Learn more about project requirements in [Certification and Projects](certification.html).
 The earliest you can receive your certificate is **January 2025**.
 Start homework assignments early in the week to avoid deadline pressure.